reillymedia/sevenslegal/themes/netlify-basic/content/blog/restraining-order-for-domestic-violence.md

 +++
-categories = "Criminal Law"
-date = 2022-11-14T18:30:00Z
-pfd_file = ""
+title = "Restraining Order for Domestic Violence" categories = ["Blog", "Criminal Law", "Domestic Violence", "Restraining Order"] date = 2022-11-14T18:30:00Z pfd_file = ""
 summary = "Issuance of Domestic Violence Restraining Order In order to help prevent domestic violence, judges can issue a Domestic Violence Restraining Order (“DVRO”).
 If you have been served with a DVRO, formal copies of the restraining order must be delivered to you personally.
-As part of the copies you’ll receive a form to fill out to " tags = ["Blog", "Domestic Violence", "Restrainig Order"] title = "Restraining Order for Domestic Violence" url = "/criminal law/restraining-order-domestic-violence/"
+As part of the copies you’ll receive a form to fill out to " tags = ["Domestic Violence", "Restrainig Order"] url = "/criminal-attorney/restraining-order-domestic-violence/"

 +++
 Issuance of Domestic Violence Restraining Order